skydoves/WhatIf/README.md

   }
 )
 ```

-We can use a default value instead of the `whatIfNot` and it can be omitted.
+You can use a default value instead of the `whatIfNot` and it can be omitted.

 ```kotlin
 val length = nullableString.whatIfMap(
     default = -1